vpaliy/twitter-scraper/README.md

 <img src="https://github.com/vpaliy/twitter-santa/blob/master/art/final.jpg" />

 ## Why?
-This [Def Con talk](https://www.youtube.com/watch?v=iAOOdYsK7MM) was the motivation behind creating this project.
-In short, a guy built a bot to retweet twitter contests and won a lot of random stuff.
-He's never released the source code, so I decided that implementing a bot like this would be a great way to spend weekends.
-Consequently, I built a more general version of the bot discussed in the talk; you can configure the bot and use it for different purposes than retweeting contests (RT to make donations, for instance).
+This [Def Con talk](https://www.youtube.com/watch?v=iAOOdYsK7MM) was my motivation behind creating this project.
+I built a more general version of the bot discussed in the talk;

-Why **twitter-santa**?
-Well, it's Christmas soon, you can get yourself a present:)
-However, to be serious, I encourage you to use this bot for educational purposes only.
-I'm more interested in the interface design of this bot, so if you have any ideas on how we can improve it, let me know.
+Use this bot for educational purposes only.

 ## Basics
 Before we get started, you need to know that this bot uses Python >= 3 only.